-To a tourist it may look like summer in Sydney means sun, surf, BBQ and a jam-packed Bondi Beach.
-But if you ask any water-loving local, they will tell you there are a lot more hidden secluded beaches and swimming holes around the city than Australia’s most famous beach.
+To a tourist, Summer in Sydney may look like sun, surf, BBQ and a jam-packed Bondi Beach.
+But if you ask any water-loving local, they will tell you there are a lot more hidden beaches and bays in Sydney than Australia’s most famous beach.
 You just need to know where to find them.

 There is plenty of stunning waters to dip your feet and enjoy the Australian sun in Sydney!
 Wander further than the famous Bondi beach this summer.
 According to Wikipedia, there are well over 100 beaches in Sydney ranging from a few feet to several kilometres.
 Mostly located along the city’s Pacific Ocean coastline and its harbours, bays and rivers.

-As I mentioned it here, I moved from Nepal to Sydney over 10 years ago.
+As I mentioned it on About me, I moved from Nepal to Sydney over 10 years ago.
 Nepal is a landlocked country and I grew up surrounded by beautiful mountains and lakes.
 In the beginning, the beaches weren’t my favourite because it constantly reminded me of being alone in a foreign country and felt homesick.
 Can you believe I would just look at it from the distance!

 Over the last 9 years though, I slowly started going to the beaches regularly.
 Let me rephrase that, I started going to secluded beaches away from the crowded ones.
 And I love it and have explored a lot of them.
 Here is my personal hidden list to start your summer in Sydney the right way!